 - Vehicles, including cars, motorcycles, boats, and planes

 - Other belongings, including antiques, firearms, jewelry, or other collectibles

 Other kinds of assets may be put in the trust, as well, but there are some that you may not want to use to fund your trust, such as a 401(k) or certain other retirement accounts.
 The transfer of ownership can incur stiff tax penalties for early withdrawal on these types of accounts.
 Usually, these plans have their own provisions to name a beneficiary upon death, so the use of a trust is unnecessary.
 When in doubt, your attorney can help you decide which assets would be best used to fund your trust and which are best served by other parts of your estate plan.

 Get Legal Help With Your Living Trust in Washington State

 A living trust is just one part of a complete estate plan, and it is rarely enough on its own to provide complete legal protection for your assets when you pass away.
 An estate planning attorney can help you decide how to build an estate plan that fully covers your needs and the needs of your family, so that you can ensure your loved ones are cared for after you’re gone.

-If you have questions about starting a living trust or are ready to discuss your own estate plan with a legal professional, the Law Offices of Molly B. Kenny is here to help you.
+If you have questions about starting a living trust or are ready to discuss your own estate plan with a legal professional, our Bellevue Estate Planning Lawyers at the Law Offices of Molly B. Kenny are here to help you.
 We have decades of experience helping families prepare for the future, and we look forward to serving your family, too.
 To arrange a private consultation in our Bellevue office, please call, or use our contact form to send us an email today.